 Public protest is also deeply rooted in our culture.
 It has changed the course of history many times.
 Protests may take many different forms: ranging from action by one person acting alone to a demonstration attended by thousands of people.

 Objectors to the expansion of onshore oil and gas are campaigners, not extremists.

-Hundreds of people across England have protested against fracking and exploratory drilling for oil and gas in recent years.
+Hundreds of people across England have protested against fracking and exploratory drilling for unconventional oil and gas in recent years.

 “A chilling effect on protests”